ankurp/Dollar/README.md

 ### Setup
+Include the `Dollar.swift` file from the Classes folder in your Project and make sure to check the Product in the Add to targets panel when importing the file.

-Include the library using `pod 'Dollar', '~> 0.1.0'` or you can include the `Dollar.swift` file in Classes folder
+Currently there are issues loading the library using `pod 'Dollar', '~> 0.1.1'`

+### Contributing
 If you are interested in contributing

 1. Please fork this project